Tom Smothers, one half of famed comedy duo, dies at 86 – KION546

 Smothers was born in 1937, a year before his brother Dick, and the pair grew up in California and began performing after attending San Jose State University.

-In an interview with CBS News that aired last year, Tom Smothers said he and his sibling didn’t initially think of themselves as stand up comedians.
+In an interview with CBS News last year, Tom Smothers said he and his sibling didn’t initially think of themselves as stand up comedians.

 “It was just the biggest thrill, it was unbelievable!”
 Dick Smothers told CBS News.